 - If you want to see the Northern Lights, the Arctic, and Lofoten fly into Tromsø or Bodø.

-Use the National Tourist Routes as a guide
+Use the National Scenic Routes in Norway as a guide

 Norway has a lot of absurdly scenic roads, but it also has its fair share of boring highways.
 And you definitely don’t want to spend the bulk of your epic Norwegian road trip driving through tunnels, which Norway has a lot of.